 (Note: the examples below are just that; examples.
-They are in no way intended to reproduce Koine Greek style, grammar, or syntax.)
+They are in no way intended to reproduce correct Koine Greek style, grammar, or syntax; they are examples only.)

 Let’s Get started